ann1777/SeleniumPageFactoryFramework/README.md

-# UI testing with Selenium & Junit4 - Page Factory webWomanShop_selenium
+# UI testing with Selenium & TestNG, Cucumber & JUnit - Page Factory webWomanShop_selenium

 ## Overview
 This is Selenium automation framework in Java that tests online shop features